 The hierarchy of stakeholders was made according to the recommended communication effort.
-This effort is based on the stakeholder's priority and the comparison of their current and optimum levels of support and receptiveness, in collaboration with partners of Task 1.2.
+This effort is based on the stakeholder's priority and the comparison of their current and optimum levels of support and receptiveness in collaboration with partners of Task 1.2.
 Stakeholders' prioritization aimed at the definition of the appropriate sample for the implementation of the field research.
-A category approach of four categories was applied for the prioritization of the main stakeholders.
+A category approach of four was applied to prioritize the main stakeholders.
 In these categories are included:

-- (a) stakeholders of higher priority that assumed to need a more pro-active communication effort, - (b) stakeholders that are below optimum on both the receptiveness and support dimensions, - (c) stakeholders below optimum on one dimension rate, followed by optimal stakeholders - (d) stakeholders rated better than optimal that are assessed as needing 'business as usual' communication.
+- (a) Stakeholders of higher priority that assumed to need a more proactive communication effort, - (b) Stakeholders that are below optimum on both the receptiveness and support dimensions, - (c) Stakeholders below optimum on one dimension rate, followed by optimal stakeholders - (d) Stakeholders rated better than optimal are assessed as needing 'business as usual' communication.

-Prioritization of the stakeholders was also based on the Stakeholder Circle[®] and employed their power, proximity, and 'urgency'.
-The results of this hierarchy procedure are represented in Table 1.
-For the purposes of Task 1.1 project research, the e-questionnaire was addressed to the first twelve (12) stakeholders, in order to collect missing data concerning future trends and needs, as well as to validate the ones identified in the desk research.
+Prioritization of the stakeholders was also based on the Stakeholder Circle® and employed their power, proximity, and 'urgency'.
+The results of this hierarchy procedure are represented in Table 1, Annex A. For the purposes of Task 1.1 project research, the e-questionnaire was addressed to the first twelve (12) stakeholders in order to collect missing data concerning future trends and needs, as well as to validate the ones identified in the desk research.